Hang Clean Muscles Worked & How To Hang Clean (Form Trick & Rule Of 3)

 The clean is the first portion of the lift and it demands that the lifter explosively pull and lift the large weight high and clear the shoulders.
 The lifters after this, transitions into the frontal squat where they proceed to stand back up into a standing position and either move into the jerk or the weight is returned to the floor before initiating another rep.

-The squat clean muscles worked which are also the barbell clean muscles worked are the posterior chain, quads, triceps, biceps, calves, traps, delts, core and lower back muscles.
+The muscles worked in squat clean, which are also the muscles worked in barbell clean, are the posterior chain, quads, triceps, biceps, calves, traps, delts, core and lower back muscles.

 The Jerk